To search for content, click on the magnifying glass icon at the top of each page.

 What to do when you cannot schedule the NRCME exam:

 It is likely that the DOT/FMCSA are backlogged, causing delays in provider credential verification.
 In 2014, there were over 17,000 providers who became certified.
 The remaining years had, on average, 2,500 providers a year certifying.
 If only half of the initial crowd from 2014 are recertifying, that would still be a larger than normal amount of providers the NRCME have to verify before allowing them to schedule the exam.
-To further complicate matters, many of the providers from 2014 became certified shortly before the May 14 start of the program and did so to avoid any disruption of commerce.

 If you uploaded your PDF training certificate of completion into your DOT account, and manually input the training company name and address, and the accrediting organization’s name (both listed on your training certificate), and checked the box that this was “online” training and not “in-person” training, and if it has been more than 24 hours since you have completed all of these tasks and still cannot schedule the national exam online, you will need to: